-Mammillaria beneckei is a widely distributed and highly variable species in plant size, spines, and flower color.
+Mammillaria beneckei is a widely distributed species with a highly variable size, spines, and flower color.
 It was first described by Carl August Ehrenberg in 1844.

 Scientific Name